What is 211?

 - Provides multilingual services and information for the hearing impaired.

-- Maintains a computerized database of over 15,000 resources and services statewide.
+- Maintains a computerized database of more than 7,000 resources and services statewide.

 - Works in collaboration with non-profit agencies, faith-based organizations and government.